Policy and Procedure Name:

 management system similar to a search for a claim.

-Verify each element of jurisdiction, coverage, and compensability by
+each element of jurisdiction, coverage, and compensability by investigating all

 i.